starmaid/pulseofexploration/README.md

     ![](./docs/build8.png)

-The next time you power on the RPi, it should run the lights sequence!
-You can test it before integrating with your system.
 If you have issues, [submit an issue here on GitHub](https://github.com/starmaid/pulseofexploration/issues), or message/email me.

 ## My Build